azaleacolburn/rhododendron/README.md

 # floralcc
 Just a C compiler for fun

-I might finish up and write a standard library as a CS Independent Studies project for this later.

-main.arm represents the desired ARM64 to be generated from compiling main.txt
+test.asm represents the desired ARM64 to be generated from compiling test.txt

 References:
 - [Compiler Explorer](https://godbolt.org/)